matchbox-lang/matchbox/README.md

 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for details.

+The name "Matchbox" and associated logos are trademarks of Matchbox.

 Copyright © 2023-2026 Matchbox